If you have a sewing project, some basic hand sewing stitches will get

 As an art form, hand sewing brings pleasure to millions of people

-take to enjoy what others are doing and the right tools will help you
+can take to enjoy what others are doing and the right tools will

 Assorted needles